mvmorin/keyboard-parts/README.md

 KiCad library of MX and Alps compatible footprints and other miscellaneous footprints and symbols.

 # Design
-The main focus is ease of creation, meaning, the switch footprints and symbol already have the diodes included.
-This eliminates almost half the components to place and draw traces to.
-Each switch footprint also comes the corresponding plate-cutout outline for MX and Alps switches, located on the *eco1* and *eco2* layer respectively.
-They can then easily be exported as a single *dxf* file or other vector graphics format and used in the creation of the plate.
-They cutouts are first and foremost aimed at pcb/FR4 plates and are/will be dimensioned to accomodate the looser tolerances of pcb-milling.
+The main focus is ease of PCB creation and design.
+Meaning, the switch footprints and symbol already have the diodes included.
+This eliminates almost half the components and traces.
+Each switch footprint also comes the corresponding plate-cutout outline for both MX and Alps switches, located on the *eco1* and *eco2* layer respectively.
+The PCB can then serve as the master for the plate with all the cutouts being exported as a single *dxf* (or other) file for the use in the plate design.
+They cutouts are mainly aimed at pcb/FR4 plates and are/will be dimensioned to accommodate the looser tolerances of PCB-milling.

-# ToDo
+# Known Issues
-* Alps cutouts are a little tight, about 60% of the milled cutouts are too small.
+* Alps cutouts are a little tight.
+About 60% of the cutouts in the test print where too small.
+* Cherry stabilizer cutout too small.
+They needed some filing to fit at all in the test print.

+# Untested Footprints
+Footprint features that not have been test printed/manufactured:
+* None

 # Licenses
 [![License: CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/)